Welcome to 'g' practice! We believe that parents and caregivers are a child's best teacher and there are many things that you can do at home

 Be Specific: tell your children that they must use the back of their tongue instead of the tip of their tongue to make the /g/ sound.

-: give your children examples of their errors (e.g. "You said dot when you meant to say got").
+Give an Example: give your children examples of their errors (e.g. "You said dot when you meant to say got").

 Provide a Model: have your child look closely at your mouth as you model the /g/ sound all by itself, not in a word, and point out how the tip of your tongue is staying down and the back is going up.